pietromandracci/pysica/README.rst

 ============

-This package contains a collection of tools developed for some specific simulation and calculus tasks in the fields of cold plasma processes, as well as thin-film and surface characterization.
+This package contains a collection of tools developed for some specific simulation and calculus tasks in some fields of physics, including nonthermal plasma discharges, as well as surface modification and analysis.

 Package structure
 =================

-In the following, the modules and subpackages are listed.
+In the following, the main modules and subpackages are listed.
 Additional documentation is available in the docstrings of each module and subpackage.